honhimW/jackson-dataformat-excel-hyperlink/README.md

 # Jackson Format Excel-Hyperlink

-The project is forked from xxx, which can dump data objects as (.xlsx) format, with Hyperlink links between objects.
+The project is forked from [scndry/jackson-dataformat-spreadsheet](https://github.com/scndry/jackson-dataformat-spreadsheet), which can dump data objects as (.xlsx) format, with Hyperlink links between objects.
 Structured data types (Class) correspond to a (Sheet), and array and class array types are dumped in a Sheet named “List”.
 It also supports reading/writing.

 ---
 ### Person